sylvaticus/juliatutorial/1---datatypes.md

 `ndim(a)` returns the number of dimensions of the array (either 1 or 2)

-Arrays can be changed dimension with either `reshape(a, nElementsDim1, nElementsDim2)` or `squeeze(a, numDimensions)`.
+Arrays can be changed dimension with either `reshape(a, nElementsDim1, nElementsDim2)` or `squeeze(a, numDimensions)` or using the transpose `'` operator.

-Both perform a shadow copy, returning just a differnet "view" of the underlying data.
+They all perform a shadow copy, returning just a differnet "view" of the underlying data.

 A 2x3 matrix can be constructed in one of the following ways: